 Ginseng can be a safe and effective natural remedy for reducing the risks of getting infected with cold and flue.

 Ginseng also has anti-diabetic properties.
-Wherein, in one animal study made in the past, it has been revealed that the extract of ginseng contributed to the weight loss and lower blood sugar of mice with type 2 diabetes.
+Wherein, in one animal study made in the past, it has been revealed that the extract of ginseng contributed to weight loss and lower blood sugar of mice with type 2 diabetes.
 It has also been discovered that ginseng can increase the insulin sensitivity of healthy individuals.

 Combining ginseng with ginkgo biloba can actually help a person suffering from ADHD.